javalite/javalite/activejdbc-instrumentation/README.md

 Currently only available as a snapshot:
 [ActiveJDBC Instrumentation plugin](https://oss.sonatype.org/content/repositories/snapshots/org/javalite/activejdbc-instrumentation/1.4.10-SNAPSHOT/)

+### Dynamic instrumentation logging

+If you want to see some output from instrumentation process, simply add this system property:

+    -Dactivejdbc-instrumentation.log

 ### How to use dynamic instrumentation

 * Download latest build of: [activejdbc-instrumentation.jar](https://oss.sonatype.org/content/repositories/snapshots/org/javalite/activejdbc-instrumentation/1.4.10-SNAPSHOT/) and place it somewhere on your file system.